edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-Here the Subscription is manually managed and requires some extra work from the developer.
+Here the Subscription is manually managed.
+It requires some extra work from the developer.
 Moreover this implementation looses the reactivity in favor of imperative programming with side-effects which is exactly what we want to avoid.

 #### 👍🏼👍🏼 private subject + takeUntil